bignimbus/bignimbus.github.io/_posts/2020-05-28-eslint-changed-files.markdown

 familiar, paying down the technical debt pointed out by the new rule becomes a matter of necessity.
-Since (presumably) developers are only touching files that are relevant to the work they are shipping, the chance of a regression is lower than if some intrepid but less-familiar engineer took it upon themselves to try to update the whole code base at once.
+Since (presumably) developers are only touching files that are relevant to the work they are shipping, the chance of a regression is lower than it would be if some intrepid but less-familiar engineer took it upon themselves to try to update the whole code base at once.
 The total number of violations will gradually decrement, and so too will the as-of-now unknown pain points that may be associated with fixing them.